 Before becoming a mom, I use to read a little more than I do know, and finishing one book per week during my commute times and bedtimes was the norm.
 I read all the time while on my maternity leave and finished two books a week.
 I promised myself once the baby is born I will buy him two books every month.

-For this reason, the name stuck in mind, and when a friend asked for recommending a small publisher who will take her I thought of Austin Macauley automatically.
-They have some good children’s books and self-help books, don’t they?
-But before recommending to her I decided to do my research, and that’s where things got interesting …
+For this reason, the name stuck in my mind, and when a friend asked for recommending a small publisher who will take her I thought of Austin Macauley Publishers automatically.
+They have some good illustrated children’s books and self-help books, don’t they?
+But before recommending it to her I decided to do my research, and that’s where things got interesting …

 While their own website and social media displayed happy authors, other places were even called scammers.
 However, I found it hard to believe that scammers could function under the same name for so long and still grow into a company functioning worldwide with head offices in four major countries.
 So I decided to dig even deeper.

 Austin Macauley Publishers has a YouTube channel of their own but there are other mentions of them on Youtube.
-There is one author (who use to self-publish) C T Mitchell who said he has received a traditional contract from Austin Macauley Publishers (which by the way no scammer offers), and a copy of the contract earned him a membership in The Crime Writer’s Association.
+There is one previously published author (self-publish) C T Mitchell who said he has received a traditional contract from Austin Macauley Publishers (which by the way no scammer offers), and a copy of the contract earned him a membership in The Crime Writer’s Association.
 The guy was really excited about it.
 Another YouTube channel named book reviews and more shared author Tim Wotton was awarded the People’s Book award.

-Instead, Austin Macauley Publishers will offer, that you can fund your own publication under their name.
+Instead, AM Publishers will offer, that you can fund your own publication under their name.
 They will help you promote the book post-publication.
-They organize to meet and greet events at Barnes and Nobel and other promotional activities.
+They organize meet and greet events at Barnes and Nobel and other promotional activities.

 Final Word for Austin Macauley Publishers